applitools/example-robot-framework/README.md

 ```

 The main test case spec is [`acme_bank.robot`](acme_bank.robot).
+By default, the project will run tests with Ultrafast Grid.
+You can control how Applitools runs by changing the `EyesLibrary` `runner` setting.

 To execute tests, set the `APPLITOOLS_API_KEY` environment variable
 to your [account's API key](https://applitools.com/tutorials/guides/getting-started/registering-an-account),